mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-messages/_index.md

 ![image](interactive_button_style.png)

-The actions used for the previous example are the following:
+The actions used in the previous example include the following:

 ```
 [